SwetamberD/swetamberd.github.io/team.markdown

     and non-equilibrium physics, with an interest in thermodynamic bounds in living systems and theoretical biophysics.</p>

-    <p>He completed his PhD under Prof. Neelima Gupte at <a href="https://www.iitm.ac.in/"
+    <p>He completed his PhD under Prof. Neelima M. Gupte at <a href="https://www.iitm.ac.in/"
-    target="_blank">IIT Madras</a> in March 2018.
+    target="_blank">Indian Institute of Technology Madras </a> in March 2018.
 He was a Visiting Scientist at the <a href="https://www.mpipks-dresden.mpg.de/en" target="_blank">Max Planck Institute for
     the Physics of Complex Systems Dresden</a> (Germany) from Oct.
 2017 to Jan.
 2020, followed by a Research Assistant Professor position at the <a href="https://www.umb.edu/"